trust-mfn-berlin/animals-as-objects/vault/help.style guide.md

 ### Numbers and Dates

 * Dates of life only in material.person, not everywhere
-* Large numbers are written as 63, 7.478, 165.000 with a dot, except for zero through twelve (null bis zwölf), which are spelled out as a word
+* Large numbers are written as 63, 7.478, 165.000 with a dot (but the dot can be left out in EN, if it's too confusing within a text that also has smaller numbers with decimal points like sums of money), except for zero through twelve (null bis zwölf), which are spelled out as a word
 * 19th century, 19.
 Jahrhundert
 * Dates in the text are 12 December 1967 in EN, but 12.
 Dezember 1967 auf DE
 * Full dates in footnotes are 30.07.1985
+* Currency comes before the amount in EN but after the amount in DE
+* Sums of money are 1,88 DM (West) in DE with a comma but DM (West) 1.88 in EN with a dot

 ### Grammar and Style